Torsten Hallman

 Torsten Hallman (born 17 October 1939) is a Swedish former professional motocross racer and business entrepreneur.
-He competed in the Motocross World Championships from 1959 to 1971.
-A four-time world champion, Hallman led a contingent of Swedish riders that dominated the motocross world championships in the early 1960s.
+He competed in the Motocross World Championships from 1959 to 1971, most prominently as a member of the Husqvarna factory racing team where he won four 250cc Motocross World Championships.

+Hallman was part of a contingent of Swedish motorcyclists including; Bill Nilsson, Rolf Tibblin and Sten Lundin who dominated the sport of motocross in the early 1960s.
 His battles with Belgium's Joël Robert were considered some of the best in the history of the championships.
 Between 1964 and 1968, the pair finished first or second to one another in the world championship four times.

+After his racing career, he established a successful off-road racing apparel company.
 Hallman played an integral role in the introduction of the sport of motocross in the United States.
-After his racing career, He established a successful off-road racing apparel company.
-Hallman was recognized for his influential role in the development of American motocross in 2000 when, he was inducted into the AMA Motorcycle Hall of Fame.
+He was recognized for his influential role in the development of American motocross in 2000 when, he was inducted into the AMA Motorcycle Hall of Fame.
 In 2012, he was named an FIM Legend for his motorcycling achievements.

 Motorcycling career

-Born in Uppsala, Sweden, Hallman was part of a group of Swedish riders such as Bill Nilsson, Rolf Tibblin and Sten Lundin who dominated the sport of motocross in the early 1960s.
-Perhaps one of the best Swedish riders, Hallman competed in the 250cc motocross Grand Prix world championships.
-His battles with Belgium's Joël Robert were considered some of the best in the history of the championships.
-Hallman ended his riding career with 37 Grand Prix victories and four 250cc motocross world title for the Swedish Husqvarna factory.

-In 1971, Hallman was hired by the Yamaha factory to help them develop new motocross bikes.
-He was instrumental in Yamaha's decision to purchase the patent for an innovative single shock rear suspension that would eventually be called the monoshock suspension.
-The suspension design helped Håkan Andersson win the 1973 250cc motocross world championship for Yamaha and would go on to revolutionize the sport.
+Hallman was born in Viksta, just outside of Uppsala, Sweden.
+His father and older brother were both motorcycle racers, and they had built a practice motocross track on their farm where Hallman first learned to ride at the age of 13.
+Hallman’s first motorcycle was a 100cc DKW, which he rode in all types of weather including rain and snow.
+After the DKW was worn down from constant riding, he next acquired a 175cc Royal Enfield motorcycle.

+Hallman entered his first race at the age of 17 as a member of the Uppsala Motorcycle Club (UMCK).
+He won the Junior Class at the 1957 Nyman Cup and scored fifth overall.
+His sudden success brought him to the attention of Bror Jauren, manager of Husqvarna’s racing team, who offered Hallman a motorcycle and support for his racing competitions.
+He then won the 1958 200cc Swedish Enduro National Championship.

+Hallman won the 175cc Swedish Enduro National Championship in 1959, and entered into his first 250cc European motocross championship race at the 250cc Dutch Grand Prix at Lichtenvoorde, where he scored an impressive third place in the first heat race behind race winner Rolf Tibblin and second-placed Stig Rickardsson.
+He placed seventh in the second heat race.
+At the 1959 250cc Swedish Grand Prix, he followed race winner Tibblin with two second place results.
+Tibblin went on to win the 1959 250cc European motocross championship for Husqvarna.
+Hallman also finished second to Gunnar Johansson at the 1959 Novemberkåsan Enduro.